ninewise/dissertation/umgap/components/taxonomy.md

 ### Taxonomy Information Queries

-While watching results or intermediate output from the pipeline, taxon IDs aren't easy to interpret and remember.
+While watching results or intermediate output from the pipeline, taxon IDs are not easy to interpret and remember.
 The `umgap taxonomy` command takes one or more NCBI taxon IDs as input, searches for them in the taxonomy and outputs more information about them in a TSV format.